 Personal financial advisors help individuals manage their finances and set goals by providing advice on investments, insurance, mortgages, college savings, estate planning, taxes, and retirement.
-They also spend a lot of time marketing their services and attaining new clients.
+They also spend a lot of time marketing their services and obtaining new clients.
 ISFJs shine in this role because their concern for others helps them successfully advise clients through major life changes.

 Attention to detail and dependability are both key traits required of advisors, who will be required to monitor investment accounts and research new opportunities on a daily basis.
 ISFJs interested in working as personal financial advisors will need a bachelor’s degree.
 Degrees in finance, economics, accounting, business, and mathematics are particularly useful.
-Once hired, advisors will receive on the job training.
+Once hired, advisors will receive on-the-job training.

 3. Tax Preparer

 Tax preparers ensure that tax reports are accurate, paid, and received on time.
 ISFJ tax preparers will utilize their innate attention to detail while reviewing financial statements, computing taxes, identifying and claiming deductions, and preparing returns.
-There is no room for for errors in this line of work.
+There is no room for errors in this line of work.

 4. Insurance Adjuster, Examiner, or Investigator